adetanchelsea/python_env_setup/README.md

 # Python Environment Setup

 This project provides an automated way to set up a Python development environment using a Bash script.
-The script creates or activates a virtual environment, upgrades pip, installs essential Python packages, generates a .gitignore file, and logs all actions into a setup.log file.
+The script creates or activates a virtual environment, upgrades pip, installs essential Python packages from the requirements.txt file, generates a .gitignore file, and logs all actions into a setup.log file.
 It is designed to help new engineers quickly bootstrap a project environment without manually repeating setup steps.

 ## Table of Contents
 - [Features](#features)